-Faculty members play an important role in the success of their students who receive disability related accommodations based on a disability.
+Faculty members play an important role in the success of their students who receive disability related accommodations.
 Your support is appreciated.

 Faculty members implement most of the accommodations students receive.
 To that end, we’ve assembled resources and information to assist you.
 You may also call us at any time for more information, or to discuss a student’s accommodations.

-Access Center Responsibilities: The Access Center is responsible for approving accommodations, to advocate on behalf of students, and to assist with the implementation of accommodations, working with both insructors and students when questions or concerns arise.
+The Access Center is responsible for approving accommodations, to advocate on behalf of students, and to assist with the implementation of accommodations, working with both instructors and students when questions or concerns arise.